-Based on this methodology, the breakdown of the SCR originating from Credit Risks is shown in the table Total SCR split by Risk in the section F.2.2.
+For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section E.2.2.

 The methodology used to evaluate Credit Risks is unchanged with respect to the previous reporting period.